How to Choose a Mac Sleep Mode

 5. Be sure to change X to your preferred sleep mode number

-Remember to be careful while changing because the activation of a mode not suitable for your Mac may cause a serious problem that would lead to battery issues and a need to reinstall the macOS.
+Be careful while changing the sleep modes as the activation of a mode not suitable for your Mac may cause a serious problem that would result in battery issues and a need to reinstall the macOS.